mapbender/mapbender/UPGRADING.md

 If installed, mapbender/data-source must be at least 0.1.11.
 A conflict rule prevents installation of older versions via Composer.
 This is a
 [a dependency of mapbender/digitizer, mapbender/query-builder and mapbender/data-manager](https://packagist.org/packages/mapbender/data-source/dependents).

 If installed, mapbender/coordinates-utility must be at least 1.0.5 to work at all.
-We recomment the latest 1.0.7.1 for best results.
+We recommend 1.0.7.1 for best results.

 #### BaseKernel inheritance now mandatory
 [Mapbender\BaseKernel](https://github.com/mapbender/mapbender/blob/8df72bc31a4d09623c8447fa42197111bb4b277e/src/Mapbender/BaseKernel.php) was introduced a good while ago with Mapbender 3.0.7,